-Strategy Management Action Priority/Staging Stormwater and Wa ter Usage Install new irrigation system in new sports field (as required).
+Strategy Management Action Priority/Staging Stormwater and Wat er Usage Install new irrigation system in new sports field (as required).
 Install water tanks for irrigation water recycling (as required).
+Within each Stage.
 Provide water saving measures such as rainwater tanks, town water taps with auto-shut off in picnic areas.
-Within each stage.
+Within each Stage.
 Install stormwater re-use measures such as sub-surface drainage, stormwater system and stormwater tanks (as required).
-Within each stage.
+Within each Stage.
 Waste Management Provide waste disposal and recycling bins - including information about recycling at key active and passive recreation points throughout the park.
-Within each stage.
-Contamination Prior to any development (including demolition), report on the condition of the buildings located within the park and identify any required remediation measures.
-Prior to any development.
+Within each Stage.
+Contamination Prior to any development (including demolition), report on the condition of Prior to any development.

+Strategy Management Action Priority/Staging the buildings located within the park and identify any required remediation measures.
 Prior to any development prepare an environmental management strategy for the park which considers previous uses, risk analysis and guidelines for any future development to ensure that all future works and development within the park complies with State legislative requirements (including SEPP 55 - Remediation of Land) and the ongoing safe use of the park.
 Stage 1.
 Use of Fertilisers Minimise the use of chemical fertilisers within the park.
 Ongoing.
-Integrating Sporting and Cultural Events Investigate the use of the park for cultural events such as markets, festivals and other such events when not conflicting with sporting activities and neighbouring residents.
+Integrating Sporting g and Cultural Events Investigate the use of the park for cultural events such as markets, festivals and other such events when not conflicting with sporting activities and neighbouring residents.
 Stage 1.